AdaGold/video-store-cli/README.md

 In keeping with our retro vibe, for this part of the project we will build a Command Line Interface (CLI) for the front end.

-## Manual Tests
+## Review

-We will be testing your CLI manually to see how it performs all of the required behaviors.
-We recommend that you find a partner to "play-test" your CLI and put it through it's paces.
+There are no tests for the CLI.
+Have fun with it!
+You use use the [user stories](ada-project-docs/part-2/user_stories.md) to guide its functionality.
+Instructors will review the CLI and provide feedback on how it addresses the user stories and user experience.
+We recommend that you find a partner to "play-test" your CLI and put it through its paces.

 ## Timeline